-At the end of 2020, SIVS had an equity capital of € 0.93 million (2019: € 1.16 million).
+At the end of 2021, SIVS had an equity capital of € 0.84 million (2020: € 0.93 million).

-This capital only serves to cover possible future payments to rightful claimants.
+This equity capital only serves to cover possible future payments to rightful claimants.
 In accordance with the "Overeenkomst inzake een definitieve en finale regeling van verzekeringen van door de Tweede Wereldoorlog getroffen verzekerden die vervolgd zijn op grond van hun Jood zijn" (Agreement regarding the definite and final settlement of insurance policies of those who had been prosecuted during the Second World War for being Jewish), administrative expenses are charged to the Dutch Association of Insurers.
 Therefore, the liquid assets of SIVS, are almost equal to the aforementioned equity capital.
 The assessment of the Board is that this capital is sufficient to cover possible future payments to rightful claimants.

-In the articles of association, article 13, paragraph 6, it has been laid down that after dissolution a possible positive balance will be transferred to the Dutch Association of Insurers by the liquidators.
+In the articles of association, article 13, paragraph 6, it has been laid down that after dissolution of the Foundation a possible positive balance will be transferred to the Dutch Association of Insurers by the liquidators.